Keyboard shortcuts

 # Check text content

-For assertions that should cause failures, use throw so the script exits non-zero under set -e:
+For assertions that should cause failures, throw inside the function so the script exits non-zero under set -e:

 Three Test Layers